Kennywood offers a vast range of food and beverage selections! See the list below to learn more about what each venue has to offer.

 This small stand next to the Lost Kennywood gift shop has long been a second venue for the park’s famous Potato Patch fries.
 Visit Small Fry for fresh cut Idaho potatoes, chicken strips and a cold drink.

 New for the 2017 season, Small Fry is a gluten-free stand!

 Right in the heart of Kiddieland, this snack stand is a convenient location for Mom or Dad to find cold soft drinks, juices, milk and healthy snacks like veggie dippers and hummus to keep the little ones going without all the sugar.
 Starting in 2017, this stand will offer the award-winning Beansprouts menu filled with healthy kid's meals.

 Year Opened: 1955

-This retro-style venue near the Log Jammer is home to two separate stands in one building.
-Look to the left for Spudz, the third location for the park’s famous Potato Patch fries, along with chicken tenders and the Potato Patch Burger.
-Sweet treats can be found on the right with delicious funnel cakes and deep-fried Oreos.
+This retro-style venue near the Aero 360 is home to two separate stands in one building.
+Look to the left for Rita's Italian Ice, Sweet treats such as funnel cakes, deep-fried Oreos and more can be found on the right.

 |Name: Wafels & Dinges

 This art-deco corner stand across from Noah's Ark is home to this deluctable dessert venue hailing from New York City; the company's first location outside of the state.
 Guests can pick from a wide variety of gourmet Belgian "wafels" and then add various toppings or add-ons called "dinges" [ding-uhs] to their taste, or select from a menu of existing specialties.

 The dippin dots Sunday shop does not have shakes as advertised and Johnny rockets claims a 45min to hr wait with half the tables and 3/4 of the bar empty